Hybrid-Performance-Method/ask-hybrid/README.md

 - We encorague forks
 - install vs code Alexa VS code extension to test changes alexa voice model in the simulator.
-- Create a developer account on edamam.com to get API keys.
+- Create a developer account on edamam.com to get free API keys for the Nutrition Analysis API.

 ## Testing
 - Commit changes to master and deploy your own development version of the skill from the alex skill plugin, or simply pushing to your own alexa master.